 What The Sequel Is About

-A logical guess, considering the in-flux (which is putting it nicely) nature of the DC Cinematic Universe would we pick back up in Belle Reve with very little reference to the original movie and likely less of an impetus to tie in some of the other elements of the world.
+A logical guess, considering the in-flux (which is putting it nicely) nature of the DC Cinematic Universe would we that The Suicide Squad will pick back up in Belle Reve with very little reference to the original movie and likely less of an impetus to tie in some of the other elements of the world.